Lighting, though not as obvious or as show-stopping as a new sofa, is just as vital to your home’s interior design. Neglect it at your peril.

 A kitchen’s primary ambient light can be supplied by many methods, but by far the most popular is recessed downlighting.
 Arranged in rows or scattered throughout, downlight fittings and their spotlights deliver the room’s main source of ambient illumination in an elegant, unobtrusive fashion.

 Accent lighting serves several purposes in the kitchen, from highlighting desirable fixtures or areas, adding an extra layer of aesthetic appeal.
-The Factorylux range of Balloon Cages and Ceiling Pendants look great positioned above island units or working areas, as do any of our Plumen bulbs.
+The Factorylux range of Balloon Cages and Ceiling Pendants look great positioned above island units or working areas, as do any of our Plumen light bulbs.

 To give the room an extra layer of energy and dynamism that instantly grabs people’s attention, fix an LED strip light underneath cupboards, shelves or standalone units to give them a layered, almost floating appearance.